Axyss/AutomatiK/README.md

 In the next place we will invite the bot to our server, follow <a href="https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot">this</a> guide to do so. <b>Make sure to give It administrator privileges.</b>
 </br>
 </br>
 The last part consists on starting the principal process of the bot, use <b><i>!mk start</i></b> in the text channel where you want the notifications to show up, you will recieve a confirmation message...
-And that's It, our bot should be fully working!.
+And that's It, our bot should be fully working!
 If we wanted to <b>stop the bot competely</b>, we need to use the command `shutdown` on the terminal window where the bot is running.
 </br>
 </br>